Bashirah Mack is an emerging documentary filmmaker and visual storyteller. She is currently in production working on her thesis film.

-Her work has appeared in Oakland North, WBEZ Chicago Public Media, WYPR Baltimore Public Radio, City Bureau, Chicago Defender, and South Side Weekly.
-Bashirah has also received nominations for her collaboration on investigative stories from the Chicago Headline Club.
+Bashirah’s work has appeared in Oakland North, WBEZ Chicago Public Media, WYPR Baltimore Public Radio, City Bureau, Chicago Defender, and South Side Weekly.
+She has also received nominations for her collaboration on investigative stories from the Chicago Headline Club.

 An Atlanta native, Bashirah received a bachelor’s degree in political science from Loyola University Chicago.